The Weather at

 Queensland.

-In Guyra light snow fell in the early morning of the
+In Guyra light snow fell in the early morning of the 15th with some settling on

-15th with some settling on the ground.
-On the 16th intermittent snow, moderate
+the ground.
+On the 16th intermittent snow, moderate to heavy at times, and sago

-to heavy at times, and sago snow (ice pellets) fell throughout the day with
+snow (ice pellets) fell throughout the day with little or no settling.
+On the

-throughout the day with no settling.
+17th intermittent small snowflakes fell throughout the day with no settling.

 Minimum/Maximum temperatures: 15th: 1.0C/6.1C, 16th: -0.8C/4.6C, 17th: